 In a different dispute in the State Park plat, the 1956 case of the House in the Road, the City won the right to require that the house be removed so that NE 80th Street could be properly put through, but the City had to pay a condemnation fee to the property owner to get rid of the house.

-By the 1950’s residents of Wedgwood north of NE 85th Street could see that they, too, would soon become part of the City of Seattle.
+By the 1950s residents of Wedgwood north of NE 85th Street could see that they, too, would soon become part of the City of Seattle.
 “North Wedgwood” came into Seattle in 1953 (area 37 on the annexation map.)
 Finally as of January 4, 1954, Lake City and all areas out to 145th Street were annexed (see HistoryLink Essay #7514.)
 This set the north limits of Seattle where they are today, at NE 145th Street.

-In September 1953 Wedgwood School began three weeks late while portables were installed for classrooms and plans for a permanent building begun.
+In September 1953 Wedgwood School opened three weeks late while portables were installed for classrooms and plans for a permanent building begun.
 The school was officially named Wedgwood in April 1954, even though there were still only portables and no building.
 The choosing of the name “Wedgwood School” seemed to seal the use of the name Wedgwood for the whole neighborhood.
 By that time there were also many businesses and churches named Wedgwood.